parasaurolophus/rader.us/src/software/scheme/dynamic-wind.md

 X-Ray Flourescence (XRF) spectrometry is used to determine the composition of materials, for example in scrap yards and recyclying facilities.
-An industrial XRF scanner can emit levels of radiation that would be quite dangerous.
-Imagine a program to control to control such a device.
-It might have a function, `scan-sample` which is the main entry-point, with the following requirements:
+An industrial XRF scanner can emit levels of radiation that are quite dangerous if, for example, someone were to expose a hand or other body part to it.
+Imagine a program to control such a device.
+It might have a function, `scan-sample` as the main entry-point, with the following requirements:

 1. The sample chamber must have a door which prevents users from reaching inside when it is locked